vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_date_time.md

 ![Current time and full date in Dutch](images_date_time/date_time.png)

-the current time and full date in Dutch notation.
+The current time and full date in Dutch notation.

 ```yaml
 {% raw %}